reshalfahsi/knowledge-distillation/README.md

 </div>

 The goal of knowledge distillation is to improve the performance of the half-witted model, which, most of the time, has fewer parameters, by allowing it to learn from the more competent model or the teacher model.
 The half-witted model, or the student model, excerpts the knowledge from the teacher model by matching its class distribution to the teacher model's.
-To make the distributions softer, we can adjust a temperature _T_ to them (this is done by dividing the logits before softmax by the temperature).
+To make the distributions softer (used in the training process as part of the loss function), we can adjust a temperature _T_ to them (this is done by dividing the logits before softmax by the temperature).
 This project designates EfficientNet-B0 as the teacher and SqueezeNet v1.1 as the student.
 These models will be experimented on the DermaMNIST dataset of MedMNIST.
 We will take a look at the performance of the teacher, the student (without knowledge distillation), and the student (with knowledge distillation) in the result section.

 ## Experiment